 - For more information on travel to Basel, visit the Basel Tourism website.

-Ticino Region – Italian Switzerland
+13. Ticino Region – Italian Switzerland

 The warm weather and colorful buildings lining the likes of Lake Lugano and Maggiore feel as if you are on the Italian Riviera and the Cinque Terra.
 When looking for something different, make sure to put Ticino at the top of your places to visit in Switzerland.

-11. Lugano in Ticino
+14. Lugano in Ticino

-The town of Lugano is the star attraction of Ticino with mountains framing its long beach and waterfront path along Lake Lugano.
-Known as the “Little Rio of Switzerland”, Lugano is a place to slow down and take in the sunshine.
+The town of Lugano is the star attraction of Ticino with mountains framing its long beach and waterfront path along pristine glacial Lake Lugano.
+Known as the “Little Rio of Switzerland”, Lugano is the perfect place to slow down and take in the sunshine.
 (It really did remind us of Rio de Janeiro)

-12. Verzasca Valley
+15. Verzasca Valley

 The Verzasca Valley is one of the most beautiful places in Switzerland that isn’t quite as famous as other places in the country but not for long!
 It is known for its electric emerald green waters flowing through polished layers of rocks, it is a gorgeous way to spend a day.

-13. Castles of Bellinzona
+16. Castles of Bellinzona